denizenslab/denizenslab.github.io/_news/neuroexp_2025.md

 related_posts: false
 ---

-"Natural language representations in brains and machines", a keynote by Prof. Deniz at NeuroExp (Explanation in Cognitive Neuroscience Conference).
+"Natural language representations in brains and machines", a keynote by Prof. Deniz at <a href="https://neuroexp2025.sciencesconf.org/" target="_blank" rel="noopener noreferrer">NeuroExp</a> (Explanation in Cognitive Neuroscience Conference).